maelvls/hudevto/README.md

 export DEVTO_APIKEY=$(lpass show dev.to -p)
 ```

-**List your dev.to posts**.
-This is useful because I have dev.to configured with
+### List your dev.to articles

-the RSS feed of my blog so that dev.to automatically creates a draft of each
+This is useful because I have dev.to configured with the RSS feed of my
-of my new posts.
+blog so that dev.to automatically creates a draft of each of my new posts.

 ```sh
 % hudevto list